-On behalf of the Government of Canada, it gives me great pleasure to address readers of the 2014 edition of Location Canada magazine.
+On behalf of the government of Canada, it gives me great pleasure to welcome readers of the 2015 edition of Location Canada magazine.

-With a robust economy and strong business fundamentals, Canada remains one of the best places in the world for international business and foreign direct investment.
-Indeed, in the aftermath of the worst global recession in a generation, Canada has continued to outperform its G-7 peers in the growth of its economy, employment, and income while achieving the lowest net-debt-to-GDP ratio in the group.
-Forbes and Bloomberg both rate Canada as the best country in the G-20 with which to do business, and for the past six years, the World Economic Forum has rated our banking system as the world’s soundest.
-We are also among just a handful of nations in the world with a triple-A credit rating.
-This provides assurance to business investors about the security of their investments in Canada.
+With a strong economy and solid business fundamentals, Canada remains one of the best places in the world for international business and foreign direct investment.
+Canada’s combined federal-provincial corporate income tax rate is among the lowest in the industrialized world.
+Over the past decade, Canada has continually outperformed most of its G-7 peers in the growth of its economy, employment, and per capita income.
+Our sound economic policies have drawn high praise from some of the world’s most influential financial organizations.
+According to KPMG’s 2014 Competitive Alternatives report, overall business costs in Canada are the lowest in the G7, 7.2 percent lower than those in the U.S. Forbes and Bloomberg both rate Canada as the best country in the G-20 to do business, and for the past seven years, the World Economic Forum has rated our banking system as the soundest in the world.
+We are also among just a handful of nations with a triple-A credit rating.
+Our government is proud of these accolades, which provide assurance to business investors for the success and security of their investments in Canada.

-Clearly, investing in Canada makes excellent business sense.
-We offer a strong, stable financial system; low taxes; one of the highest standards of living in the G-20; a business-friendly environment; world-class cities; spectacular natural landscapes; and an innovative, well-educated, and multicultural workforce.
-I believe that Canada offers the very best value proposition when it comes to global investment.
+Investing in Canada clearly makes excellent business sense.
+We offer a strong, stable financial system; low taxes; one of the highest standards of living in the G-20; a business-friendly environment; world-class infrastructure; easy access to markets; ?and a workforce that is highly educated, innovative, and fully committed to economic success.